EasyIME/NIME/README.md

 `ime.json` is to configure IME.

 There are two way to implement IME.
-- [Event-based](/example/event-based/README.md): It uses the `EventEmitter` to listening key event.
+- [reduce-based](/example/meow/README.md): It uses the `textReducer` and `response` function to handle text and request.
-- [Class-based](/example/class-based/README.md): It should inheritance `TextService` to customize and let server to use it.

 ## Example

-It already implements meow IME for example in two way.
+It already implements meow IME for example.

-- Event-based: `npm run ex-event`
-- Class-based: `npm run ex-class`
+- `npm run start`

 ## Reference